Bernie Sanders, and his army of supporters, cite countries like Denmark as utopian ideals that they wish to transform America into.

 Stefan Molynux goes into greater detail and pulls in the other Nordic States in his YouTube video “The Myth of Scandinavian Socialism.”

 – The bottom line is that Sweden made its wealth as a free trade, open capitalist economy.
-The socialist welfare system came recently, and is drowning the world’s former #4 economy.
-Sweden is now retreating on its welfare promises, at the same time Bernie Sanders and Hillary Clinton are promising massive expansions of government programs in the United States.
+The socialist welfare system came recently, post 1975, and is drowning the world’s former #4 richest economy.
+By the mid-1990s it had fallen to the 13th.
+Sweden is also now retreating on its welfare promises, at the same time Bernie Sanders and Hillary Clinton are promising massive expansions of government programs in the United States.

 UPDATE: Following my initial post, Leon Krauze from Univision asked Bernie Sanders this very question.
 If Bernie Sanders can’t face up to answer this question, his supporters likely won’t either.